Josebaseba/sails-hook-validator/readme.md

   'alphanumeric'
 ```

-###### I'm working on it, I've to finish the errorsParser, some refactorization, commenting code and tests.
+###### I'm working on it, I've to finish the some refactorization, comments in code, adding tests and docs.